-Florence Nightingale was born on 12 May, 1820, Florence (Italy) and is known as the foundational philosopher of modern nursing.
+Florence Nightingale was born on 12 May 1820, in Florence (Italy) and is known as the foundational philosopher of modern nursing.
 She is also famous as "The Lady with the Lamp".
-She was a British nurse, statistician and social reformer who was the founder philosopher of modern nursing.
+She was a British nurse, statistician, and social reformer who was the founder philosopher of modern nursing.
 During the Crimean War, she was put in charge of nursing British and allied soldiers.
-She spends several hours in the wards and whole night she cared for patients, visited them, night rounds with a lamp in her hand and so an image was established as "Lady with the Lamp".
+She spends several hours in the wards and the whole night she cared for patients, visited them, night rounds with a lamp in her hand and so an image was established as "Lady with the Lamp".
 Due to her efforts of formalising nursing education, the first scientifically based nursing school, the Nightingale School of Nursing, at St. Thoma's Hospital in London was opened in 1860.
 She was also instrumental in setting up training for midwives and nurses in workhouse infirmaries.
 Do you know that she was the first woman awarded the Order of Merit in 1907?

 How is International Nurses Day celebrated?

 In the US and Canada, a whole week is celebrated as National Nursing Week.
-Even in Australia also varieties of nursing ceremonies are organised.
+Even in Australia also variety of nursing ceremonies are organised.
 This whole week health care services on the international level are targeted.
 Even American Nurses Association supports and encourages the celebration and work of the Nurses.

-Several activities are also held like educational seminars, a variety of community events, debates, competitions, discussions etc. Also, nurses are honoured and appreciated by the friends, doctors, administrators and patients by distributing gifts, flowers, organising dinners etc.
+Several activities are also held like educational seminars, a variety of community events, debates, competitions, discussions, etc. Also, nurses are honoured and appreciated by friends, doctors, administrators, and patients by distributing gifts, flowers, organising dinners, etc.

 International Nurses Day: Significance

-In the whole world, we can't ignore the fact that nursing is the largest health care profession in the world and they are the key factors in achieving Millennium Development Goals (MDG).
+In the whole world, we can't ignore the fact that nursing is the largest health care profession in the world and they are the key factor in achieving Millennium Development Goals (MDG).
 Several training modules are provided to the nurses for maintaining the health and wellness of the patients.